sanjiv0286/BankIT-Secure-Java-Banking-Application/README.md

 # BankIT-Secure-Java-Banking-Application

 BankIt is a full-featured banking system developed using Java and Spring Boot.
 It offers essential banking operations like credit, debit, and transfer to manage transactions efficiently.
 The system includes automated email notifications for each transaction, providing users with real-time updates.
-Additionally, users can access transaction history and receive PDF statements via email, enhancing account management.
+Additionally, users can access transaction history and receive PDF statements via email, enhancing account management(Future Scope).

 ## Features